Brooklyn-Style/Magic_Roll/README.md

 `H` does the same thing, just to a lesser degree, as it pairs with a majority of the consonants.

-`Repeat` was put on the index, as opposed to the thumb since I didn't have a free key for it and wasn't willing to give up magic.
-This placement doesn't really cause any problems though, as the new SFBs are pretty infequent and can be fixed with magic or alt-fingering.
+`Repeat` was put on the index since I didn't have a free thumb key for it and wasn't willing to give up magic on either side This placement doesn't really cause any problems though, as the new SFBs are pretty infequent and can be fixed with magic or alt-fingering.

 This key also has a few exceptions:
 - `H@` → `HT`. `HH` is extremely uncommon so this makes `HT` a roll instead.